First-time home buyer guide and mortgages | HSBC

 Home Buyer Education - You must complete a homebuyer education course from an HSBC-approved counseling provider before the mortgage commitment expires.
 This program assists first-time home buyers in the areas of financial planning, monthly budgeting, the home buying process and other related topics.

 By E-mail - Via secure online form

 In Person - Visit one of our locations

-Once you have chosen your new house, the next step is to find a qualified inspector.
+Once you have chosen your new house, the next step to buying a home is to find a qualified inspector.
 While this is not required to obtain a mortgage, it may provide you with some beneficial information about the home you are purchasing.

 The American Society of Home Inspectors is an organization that has a set of standards which its members must follow.
 The Society can provide you with a list of qualified inspectors in your area.
 Ask for references and contact those references before hiring an inspector.
 Agree on a fee before the inspection, and require a full written report.
 Be aware that most reports have clauses which seek to protect the inspector from liability if he or she overlooks a problem in the home.